kkmhogen/KBeaconDemo_Android/README.md

 }
  ```

-#### 4.3.3 Update device parameters
+#### 4.3.3 Update advertisement parameters

-After app connect to device success, the app can update update parameters of device.
+After app connects to device success, the app can update parameters of device.

 ##### 4.3.3.1 Update common parameters
 The app can modify the basic parameters of KBeacon through the KBCfgCommon class.
 The KBCfgCommon has follow parameters:

-* name: device name, the device name must < 18 character
+* name: device name, the device name must <= 18 character

 * advType: beacon type, can be setting to iBeacon, KSesnor, Eddy TLM/UID/ etc.,

 * advPeriod: advertisement period, the value can be set to 100~10000ms

-* txPower: advertisement TX power, uint is dBm.
+* txPower: advertisement TX power, unit is dBm.

 * autoAdvAfterPowerOn: if autoAdvAfterPowerOn was setting to true, the beacon always advertisement if it has battery.
 If this value was setting to false, the beacon will power off if long press button for 5 seconds.

-* tlmAdvInterval: eddystone TLM advertisement interval. the default value is 10.
+* tlmAdvInterval: eddystone TLM advertisement interval.
+The default value is 10.
 The KBeacon will send 1 TLM advertisement every 10 advertisement packets

 * refPower1Meters: the rx power at 1 meters

 * advConnectable: is beacon advertisement can be connectable.
   **Warning:**
-   if the app set the KBeacon to un-connectable, the app can not connect to it again if it does not has button.
+   if the app set the KBeacon to un-connectable, the app cannot connect to it again if it does not has button.
 If the device has button, the device can enter connect-able advertisement for 60 seconds when click on the button

 * password: device password, the password length must >= 8 character and <= 16 character.
  **Warning:**